When customer service is at its busiest, it might be time to get back to the basics: Your team’s ability to effectively communicate with customers.

 What does customer communication entail?
 A lot more than you might think.
 From error messages and initiating returns with customer service to marketing emails and social media, it’s all a part of the customer experience.

 But it’s essential to your customer service team.
-Continue reading to learn how to improve your teams’ customer communications.
+Continue reading to learn how to improve your team’s customer communications.

-Why is customer communication important?
+Why is communication with customers important?

 Customer service often boils down to how you make a customer feel.
-Solving customer problems, listening to complaints, providing answers… it’s all worth more than the sum of its parts.
+Solving customer problems, listening to complaints, providing answers… It’s all worth more than the sum of its parts.

 This customer experience often has a direct impact on sales.
-It affects loyalty, how likely customers are to recommend your brand and more.
+It affects loyalty, how likely customers are to recommend your brand, and more.

 According to a 2020 XM Institute report, emotion has the largest impact on loyalty behaviors (purchasing more, recommending, forgiving, and trusting).
 Respondents who gave a high emotion rating were 90% more likely to purchase more and recommend the company to others.
 74% were also more likely to forgive the company after a bad experience.